microshare/microshare.github.io/docs/2/general-user/welcome.md

 While reading this documentation if you encounter any issues or have any feedback please do not hesitate to contact us at `support@microshare.io`.

+&nbsp;
+&nbsp;
+&nbsp;

+#### For updates on the Microshare® Platform's Release dates, please refer to the [Management Consule Access Page](https://www.microshare.io/management-console-access/).

 ## 2. Quick Links
 ---------------------------------------